AtharvaM-1732/TechX_BOB_Hackathon_2024/source/README.md

 ## Application Deployment

 The application is deployed using Azure OpenAI Service.
 The deployment process involves:
-1. Creating an Azure Cosmos DB account.
+1. Creating an Azure Blob Storage account.
 2. Setting up the data storage and embedding processes.
 3. Implementing the hybrid search mechanism.
 4. Developing a Flask application for the front end.

 ## How to Run the Application

-1. **Access the Application**: Click on the <a href="https://atharvam-1732.github.io/TechX_BOB_Hackathon_20241/">application link</a> provided.
+1. **Access the Application**: Click on the <a href="https://atharvam-1732.github.io/TechX_BOB_Hackathon_20241/">application link</a> provided.<br><br>
-2. **Home Page**: You will land on the home page.
+2. **Home Page**: You will land on the home page.<br><br>
 <div align="center">
     <img src="media1/home.png" alt="HomePage">
     <p>Home Page</p>
 </div>
-3. **Login/Register:** Click on the Login button.
+3. Login/Register: Click on the Login button.
 Currently, the bot is accessible to all users.
-Simply click on the Login text.
+Simply click on the Login text.<br><br>
 <div align="center">
     <img src="media1/login.png" alt="login">
     <p>Login Page</p>
 </div>
-4. **Navigation**: You will be navigated to a page with five services: General, Loans, Investments, Insurance Bots, and one Calculator.
+4. Navigation: You will be navigated to a page with five services: General, Loans, Investments, Insurance Bots, and one Calculator.<br><br>
 <div align="center">
     <img src="media1/service.png" alt="cyservice">
     <p>Choose your Service Page</p>
     <br>
 </div>
-5. **Interact with the Bot**: Ask your queries or use the sample inputs provided.
+5. Interact with the Bot: Ask your queries or use the sample inputs provided.<br><br>
 <div align="center">
     <img src="media1/bot.png" alt="bot">
     <p>Bot Interface Page</p>